kobotoolbox/form-builder-translations/README.md

 * Save a copy of the metadata at the top of the old PO files found in `en/LC_MESSAGES/`.

-## Step 1: Convert Frontend Strings JSON to PO file
+## Step 1: Convert front-end Strings JSON to PO file

 ⚠️ This process does not work unless you are using a Linux environment.

 * Install the translate toolkit, run `sudo apt install translate-toolkit`.

-* Once installed, move to the KPI root director and run `json2po jsapp/compiled/extracted-stings.json locale/en/LC_MESSAGES/djangojs.po`.
+* Once installed, move to the KPI root directory and run `json2po jsapp/compiled/extracted-strings.json locale/en/LC_MESSAGES/djangojs.po`.

 * Copy the metadata from the old strings to the new ones.